leigler/s20corelab/public/lectures/media.md

 # Media Queries
+*The January 31st files can be downloaded [here](/files/jan-31.zip).*

-Media queries are used in CSS to apply styles based on various browser or device contexts.
+<br>Media queries are used in CSS to apply styles based on various browser or device contexts.

 <br>Most frequently, `@media` is used to define desktop and mobile styles, although you can use `@media` to specify `hover` and `print` properties.